 Additional markets are also available for each individual playoff series during the postseason.

 While futures tend to focus on the most popular team-based leagues in the United States, you’ll find odds for other sports, too.
-Options such as golf odds, soccer betting, tennis, and NASCAR betting have futures odds available that allow you to speculate on the winner of the next tournament or race, wager on athletes head-to-head, and more.
+Options such as golf odds, soccer odds, tennis odds, and NASCAR odds have futures lines available that allow you to speculate on the winner of the next tournament or race, wager on athletes head-to-head, and more.

 5. Learn about prop betting